muffinista/gophper-proxy/README.markdown

 * If you want to track traffic in the database, run stats.sql, and make sure that you've set the right login credentials in the config file.
+* Update templates/intro.html if you want, to point to your Gopher server, etc. Right now, it has a description of gophper-proxy and links to some popular gopher sites.

 ## Bugs/Troubleshooting ##